 Article by Dwan Rosairo & Sarah Hall (BHSc – Clinical Myotherapy) – If you’d like to chat, click here to book a free 15 minute consultation or book a full consult here.

-Here in Australia gyms, Pilates Studios and Personal Trainers are starting to open again post our COVID-19 hibernation.
-I’m sure you’ve already seen plenty of posts and blogs telling you to go slow in getting back into it to avoid injury and to avoid early burn out but we think this is such a valuable time to make some meaningful SMART goals to really set you up for success, a positive mindset and ultimately a great end to the year!
+We’ve been in and out of lockdowns, isolations and holidays the last few years!
+I’m sure you’ve already seen plenty of posts and blogs telling you to go slow in getting back into it to avoid injury and early burn out.
+But we think this is such a valuable time to make some meaningful SMART goals to really set you up for success, a positive mindset and ultimately a great year!
 Read on to find out what a SMART goal entails, what the readiness to change stages are and a step by step of how to start putting your goal together.

 What is a SMART Goal?